MaatheusGois/carousel-flow-layout/README.md

 Users can simply add to their Cartfile:

 ```
-github "ink-spot/UPCarouselFlowLayout"
+github "ink-spot/CarouselFlowLayout"
 ```

 ### Manual

-Simply copy the folder `UPCarouselFlowLayout` to your project and import it in XCode.
+Simply copy the folder `CarouselFlowLayout` to your project and import it in XCode.

 ## Usage